1. First, last, and always, be aware that there are librarians available to help you.

-If you identify a specific local archive relevant to your research, go to the Website for that local archive and find out what you can about their collections and the conditions for visiting and using those collections.
+If you identify a specific local archive relevant to your research, go to the Website for that local archive and find out what you can about their collections and the conditions for using those collections.
 For example:

 Middle East Centre.
 St Antony’s College.
 University of Oxford.

 5. Explore online sources that provide digital facsimiles of archival collections

 This can provide you with a helpful sense of what some archival document collections are like.
 You may even find documents that have bearing on your topic.
 Examples of databases sourced from archival collections: